martaluc/DrugMerge/README.md

 ## Instructions
 1) Move to the '2-script' folder and set it as working directory.
 2) Run the R scripts (one for each disease).
 The output files are stored in the '3-Drugs' directory, in folders with the following pattern: disease_drugDatabaseName ex: Asthma_CMAP, Asthma_L1000, Asthma_drugmatrix, and Asthma_drugperturbationGEO.
-The Drug-modulation-data folder contains the drug lists for every single module of Core&Peel and MD.
+The 'Drug-modulation-data' folder contains the drug lists for every single module of Core&Peel and MD.
 The folders are called as follows: disease-cp or disease-MD.
 3) Move to '3-Drugs/code' folder.
 4) Build an empty directory 'modulation-dumps'.
 5) Generate the output log directory structure: